mkol5222/appsec-chart/NOTES.md

 # publish on your hostname - pointed in DNS to your VMs public IP

-YOUR_HOSTNAME="microbot.klaud.online" # REPLACE WITH YOUR HOSTNAME
+YOUR_HOSTNAME="microbo1.klaud.online" # REPLACE WITH YOUR HOSTNAME

 # flush dns and check DNS
 sudo resolvectl flush-caches
 dig +short $YOUR_HOSTNAME

+# ingress
 cat - <<EOF | sed "s/my-service.example.com/$YOUR_HOSTNAME/" | kubectl apply -f -
 apiVersion: networking.k8s.io/v1
 kind: Ingress